Kyazma Home

 2. Why do I get the message 'MapQTL is using an evaluation license' ?

-When you get this message it means that MapQTL is using a license file 'MAPQTL.LIC' that only allows an evaluation of the software, with limited functionality.
-When you obtained a personal license file (on your installation CDROM or by e-mail), you must replace this evaluation license file with your personal license file.
-This personal license file usually has a file name with the extension '.MQ6win' (or '.MQ5win').
-In the replacement of the evaluation license it should become called 'MAPQTL.LIC' (see 1.).
+When you get this message, it means that MapQTL does not have an individual license file installed.
+This situation only allows evaluation of the software, with limited functionality.
+If you obtained an individual license file (on your installation CDROM or by e-mail), then you must install this file according to the answer to question 1.
+The individual license file usually has a file name with the extension '.MQ7win' (or '.MQ6win').

 to top of page to top of page